Python DataFrame API reference

 write_milvus

-The DataFrame API supports Catalog integration for reading from and writing to Catalog tables.
+The DataFrame API can use Catalogs and read from or write to Catalog tables.

 API